Malware vs Virus: Similarities and Differences

 Exercise Caution with Emails

-Never click on a link that seems suspicious, as 90% of cyber attacks start with phishing emails, text, or malicious links.
+Never click on a suspicious link, as 90% of cyber attacks start with phishing emails, text, or malicious links.

 Be Careful While Downloading

 Downloads are one of the easiest ways for hackers to spread malware in a system.
-So, whenever downloading files from the Internet, stay cautious of fraudulent ones.
+So, when downloading files from the Internet, stay cautious of fraud.

 Here are some tips to help you stay safe:

-• Download software only from verified sources and official websites.
-Never use third-party websites or download portals, as they may host malicious software.
+- Download software only from verified sources and official websites.
+Never use third-party websites or download portals, which may host malicious software.

 Enable Firewall Protection

 Firewall protection shields the network from potential threats, both coming in and going out.
-However, some operating systems come with built-in firewalls, while home routers and antivirus software often include firewall capabilities.
+However, some operating systems have built-in firewalls, while home routers and antivirus software often include firewall capabilities.

-By configuring firewall rules, you can manage which incoming and outgoing connections are allowed or stopped.
+Configuring firewall rules allows you to manage which incoming and outgoing connections are allowed or stopped.
 This helps prevent unaccredited access to the network and stops malicious software from sending out sensitive data without user consent.

 Keep Software Updated